- Split Contribution

 We use the term ‘Split’ for those cases in which you have one donation (check or cash) whose total amount is to be split (divided) among multiple funds.

-There are three ways to post contributions.
+There are four ways to post contributions.

 For Online Giving, the donor must select each fund before processing the donation.
 Therefore, only manual and scanned check types of contributions need to be split.
 Below are instructions for each of these.
 Both are very simple.